hasanmoudud/geocompr/main.md

 Although programming can seem like a reductionist activity, the aim is to teach Geocomputation with R not only for fun, but for understanding the world.

 R is a multi-platform, open source language and environment for statistical computing and graphics ([r-project.org/](https://www.r-project.org/)).
-With a wide range of packages R also supports advanced geospatial statistics, modeling and visualization.^[The integrated development environment (IDE) [RStudio](https://www.rstudio.com/) deserves mention here from a user perspective as it has made the interactive use of R more accessible].
+With a wide range of packages R also supports advanced geospatial statistics, modeling and visualization.^[The integrated development environment (IDE) [RStudio](https://www.rstudio.com/) deserves mention here from a user perspective as it has made the interactive use of R more accessible]
 At its core R is an object-oriented, [functional programming language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014], and was specifically designed as an interactive interface to other software [@chambers_extending_2016].
 The latter also includes many 'bridges' to a treasure trove of GIS software, 'geolibraries' and functions (see Chapter \@ref(gis)).
-It is thus ideal for quickly creating 'geo-tools', without needing to master lower level languages (compared to R) such as C, FORTRAN and Java (see section \@ref(software-for-geocomputation)).
+It is thus ideal for quickly creating 'geo-tools', without needing to master lower level languages (compared to R) such as C, FORTRAN or Java (see section \@ref(software-for-geocomputation)).
-This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).
+This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI) without having to setup a complex IDE environment needed for some languages.
 What is more, advanced users might even extend R with the power of other languages (e.g., C++ through **Rcpp** or Python through **reticulate**; see also section \@ref(software-for-geocomputation)).

 An example showing R's flexibility with regard to geographic software development is its support for generating interactive maps thanks to **leaflet** [@R-leaflet].
-The packages **tmap** and **mapview** [@R-tmap; @R-mapview] are built on and extend **leaflet**.
+The packages **tmap** and **mapview** [@R-tmap; @R-mapview] extend and build on **leaflet**.
 These packages help overcome the criticism that R has "limited interactive [plotting] facilities" [@bivand_applied_2013].
 The code below illustrates this by generating Figure \@ref(fig:interactive).